-If you’re thinking about buying a home, you’re probably also thinking about being pre-qualified for a mortgage.
+If you’re thinking about buying a home, you’re probably also thinking about being pre-approved for a mortgage.
 We want to tell you about a stronger strategy: being pre-underwritten.
+Pre-underwriting is the most certain type of pre-approval.

 What is pre-underwriting?